 As far as history goes, first one was created in 1922 in Jena, Germany, as a surface for Zeiss Planetarium projector.
 Some time later, R. Buckminster Fuller developed its idea and patented the structure.
 Since then, geodesic domes settled in really well and they are not going anywhere…

-When Walther Bauersfeld first designed and erected a geodesic dome for Carl Zeiss optics company after WWI, he couldn’t have predicted how great his invention really was.
+When Walther Bauersfeld first designed and erected a geodesic dome for Carl Zeiss’s optics company after WWI, he couldn’t have predicted how great his invention really was.
 In any case, all honours went to R. Buckminster Fuller or Bucky, as he liked to be called.
-This American architect and engineer later popularized the construction of geodesic domes and moved into one with his wife, living happily ever after.
+This American architect and engineer later popularised the construction of geodesic domes and moved into one with his wife, living happily ever after.

 Bucky firmly believed the geodesic dome was nature’s perfect structure.
 Why so?
 Simply by enclosing the greatest space with the least amount of material.
 While remaining in tune with the environment, the dome supports itself without needing any internal columns or walls.
-The open space it creates gives limitless possibilities of use.
+The open space it creates gives limitless possibilities for use.

-Take a look at a geodesic dome and you will see that it resembles a sphere cut in half or a hemisphere.
+Take a look at a geodesic dome, and you will see that it resembles a sphere cut in half or a hemisphere.
 Take another look, and you will discover that it is composed of a network of triangles.
 These triangular supports remain in a state of permanent tension, making the structure almost indestructible (we will get back to this subject later).
 Nowadays, one such dome of 110 square meters can be constructed by 4-6 people in less than a day, while smaller ones are assembled in a matter of hours.
-Although build-wise, we can never achieve a perfect sphere, we can get really close to it, and geodesic domes are close-to-ideal fractions of such sphere.
+Although build-wise, we can never achieve a perfect sphere, we can get really close to it, and geodesic domes are close-to-ideal fractions of such a sphere.

 If you were to create two structures of similar size, one in a rectangle and one in a dome shape, the second one would have 30% less surface area.
 Which means what exactly?
 You would need 1/3 less material to build it (and it would still be stronger than a rectilinear structure).
-This also means that you would save money on your heating and cooling bills due to a smaller area to heat and cool!
+This also means you would save money on your heating and cooling bills due to a smaller area to heat and cool!

-Geodesic domes fascinate people in various ways, major one being their amazing durability.
-They combine the strong arch shape with triangle, the strongest geometrical shape known to man.
+Geodesic domes fascinate people in various ways, a major one being their amazing durability.
+They combine the strong arch shape with a triangle, the strongest geometrical shape known to man.
 What comes out of such pairing is an extremely strong structure capable of performing well under massive loads.
 Due to their fixed sides, triangles that form the framework of a dome transfer force more evenly through their sides than other shapes.
 Geodesic domes are even said to have withstood fires and earthquakes better than rectangle-based structures.

 …and Extra Light

 Let’s get back to the world’s oldest planetarium for a moment (and the first geodesic dome).
-Bauersfeld’s construction for Zeiss factory needed to be exceptionally lightweight — the dome was to be placed on the rooftop.
+Bauersfeld’s construction for the Zeiss factory needed to be exceptionally lightweight — the dome was to be placed on the rooftop.
 It also had to be big enough to fit in a large number of viewers, rounded enough to provide a good surface for cosmic projection, and strong enough to withstand a tornado.
-And it did just that, since domes weigh less than their component materials.
-The air mass accumulates inside them and forces are spread evenly on their surface.
+And it did just that since domes weigh less than their component materials.
+The air mass accumulates inside them, and forces are spread evenly on their surface.